Sip Smarter Infographic

 • sweetened coffee drinks

-…with better choices:
+With better choices:

-• The best thing you can drink is water!
-Try it plain, sparkling or naturally flavored with fruit or herbs.
+• Try it plain, sparkling or naturally flavored with fruit or herbs.

 • Drink coffee and tea without added sugars for a healthier energy boost.